 ‘Whilst Hitler uses time with deadly skill, Parliament insists on wasting it.
 Why did Bevin give way to Cazalet?
 What is so very wrong with glamour?
 If Bevin wants 140,000 ATS recruits, how is he going to get them?’

-The Star, 24 October 1941
+The Star - 24 October 1941

 The 'blonde bombshell' was replaced by a new poster.
 (The name of the designer was not recorded.)
 Games described its subject - Private Mary Catherine Roberts, a teleprinter operator - as 'marching along patriotically with arms swinging in the best army fashion'.

-100,000 copies were printed and posted on billboards across the country.
+One hundred thousand copies were printed and posted on billboards across the country.
 A headline in the 'Sunday Express' simply stated: 'Private Mary – In: Glamour Girl – Out'.